Functional normalizing flow for statistical inverse problems of partial differential equations: Numerical Examples of Conditional Functional Normalizing Flow

 We use Adam to retrain the approximate posterior.
-Following Algorithm \ref{alg C}, the functional Sylvester flow is retrained for 1000 iterations $(K=1000)$ using 30 samples $(N=30)$ in each iteration, with an initial learning rate of $\alpha_0=0.001$.
-The learning rate follows a step decay schedule with a multiplicative factor of $\tau=0.9$ after every 200 iterations.
+Following Algorithm \ref{alg A}, the functional Sylvester flow is retrained for 500 iterations $(K=500)$ using 30 samples $(N=30)$ in each iteration, with an initial learning rate of $\alpha_0=0.001$.
+The learning rate follows a step decay schedule with a multiplicative factor of $\tau=0.9$ after every 100 iterations.
+Figures \ref{pic:retrainexample1} and \ref{pic:retrainexample2} present the refined results for the same scenarios shown in Figures \ref{pic:examplebefore1} and \ref{pic:examplebefore2}, obtained by retraining the initial output of the conditional flow model from Subsection \ref{sec5.1}.